Come and Play at a Track Day

 - All bikes will be safety checked for mechanical fitness.
 Bikes that are damaged or breakdown on the track must be re-checked before they can be returned to the track.

-- Riding gear (helmet, clothing, boots and gloves) must be to an approved standard (we prefer zip together armoured leathers and back protectors).
+- Riding gear (helmet, clothing, boots and gloves) must be to an approved standard (we prefer 1 piece armoured leathers and back protectors but zip together armoured leathers will be accepted).
 Slower groups MAY be able to use some types of textile riding gear.

 - The decisions of our Safety Checkers on mechanical fitness and suitability of riding gear is absolute and final.